-Walter, when I first bought Last preservative for lp records (as vinyl was known in those days), the information declared it good for 200 plays or 10 years.
-I notice there is now no mention on your site of any time limit the preservative should last on the record.
-Have you found that it lasts the life of the record?
+Walter, when I first bought Last Preservative for LP records (as vinyl was known in those days), the information declared it good for 200 plays or 10 years.
+I notice there is no mention on your site of any time limit the preservative should last on the record.
+Have you found that it lasts the life of the record? – P. M.

 We do know the following: If is record is kept well cleaned prior to play, a single treatment is good for a minimum of 400 plays with out measurable wear.
 Most records can exceed that by substantial margins.
 We have test records with an excess of mare than 1000 plays without wear.